-11.05 Pre-grievance Informal Resolution
+11.05 Pre-Grievance Informal Resolution

-a) It is the mutual desire of the Parties that the issues, concerns and complaints be addressed as quickly as possible.
-Accordingly, it is preferable that (a) Teaching Faculty Member(s) bring such matters to the attention of his/her/their Dean, as soon as possible after becoming aware of the matter, to allow an opportunity for resolution before engaging in the grievance process.
-Similarly, the Dean shall

-- address such matters raised with him/her as expeditiously as possible.
-The Teaching Faculty Member(s) raising such matters have the right to have an Association representative present at a meeting addressing such matters. - b) Instead of the informal procedure set out in Article 11.05 (a), the Teaching Faculty Member(s) has/have the right to contact the Association directly to raise an issue on his/her/ their behalf.
-The Association may raise an issue on behalf of (a) Teaching Faculty Member(s) with Human Resources within ten (10) Days of when the Teaching Faculty Member(s) knew or reasonably ought to have known of the circumstance(s) giving rise to the issue.
-These Parties may resolve the issue or make suggestions that may resolve the issue. - c) Human Resources shall respond to an issue raised under Article 11.05 b) within ten (10) Days of it being brought forward by the Association.
+- a) It is the mutual desire of the Parties that the issues, concerns and complaints be addressed as quickly as possible.
+Accordingly, it is preferable that (a) Teaching Faculty Member(s) bring such matters to the attention of the Dean, as soon as possible after becoming aware of the matter, to allow an opportunity for resolution before engaging in the grievance process.
+Similarly, the Dean shall address such matters raised as expeditiously as possible.
+The Teaching Faculty Member(s) raising such matters has/have the right to have Association representatives present at any meeting addressing such matters. - b) Instead of the informal procedure set out in Article 11.05 a), the Teaching Faculty Member(s) has/have the right to contact the Association directly to raise an issue on their behalf.
+The Association may raise an issue on behalf of (a) Teaching Faculty Member(s) with the Office of the Provost within ten (10) Days of when the Teaching Faculty Member(s) knew or reasonably ought to have known of the circumstance(s) giving rise to the issue.
+These Parties may resolve the issue or make suggestions that may resolve the issue. - c) The Office of the Provost shall respond to an issue raised under Article 11.05 b) within ten (10) Days of it being brought forward by the Association.

-11.06 Grievance Process
+11.06 Formal Grievance Process